Loading... Testing....

 All stem cell products are regulated by the Food & Drug Administration, and products and treatments derived from stem cells require FDA approval before they can be administered.
 Currently, the only stem cells that have been approved for treatment by the FDA are hematopoietic stem cells, which are stem cells obtained from cord blood or bone marrow.
 Cord blood stem cells have been FDA-approved for use in treating over 80 different diseases and conditions [*].

 MSCs obtained from Wharton's jelly (or other sources) and related treatments have not yet been approved by the FDA.
-However, the large number of registered clinical trials currently in progress suggest that stem cells from Wharton's jelly have great promise as potential therapies for many serious health conditions.
+However, the large number of registered clinical trials initiated (more than 1,600) suggests that stem cells from Wharton's jelly have great promise as potential therapies for many serious health conditions.
 Because cord tissue stem cells such as MSCs can easily be harvested at the same time as cord blood stem cells, collecting and storing both is worth considering as a valuable form of future treatment options for your family.

 The Bottom Line